MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 If you haven't been to [Tenor](https://tenor.com) before, head over to their website now to see how it works.

+# Learning Outcomes

+By the end of this tutorial, you should be able to...

+1. Set up a development environment for building a node.js-powered website
+1. Use a templating engine to quickly create layouts for your website
+1. Build basic route logic that uses parameters
+1. Integrate a simple API into your project
+1. Style elements in your project beyond the default

 # Setting Up Your Node Environment with Package Managers

 We're going to use NodeJS as our **web server** for this project.
 We could write just plain JavaScript to use NodeJS, but that would mean writing a lot of **boilerplate**.
 Instead, we will use the **web framework** ExpressJS, which uses NodeJS.